rohan-deshpande/trux/docs/usage/rest.md

 store.posts.fetch();
 ```

 This will fetch all of the user's posts and fill the `posts` collection with `post` models.
+This isn't really a good real world example though, so for more on this see [handling dependencies](#handling-dependencies) below.

 You can also override the REST endpoints in your constructor like so